Tuvalu Trust Fund: History

+Growth of the Fund

 At the commencement of the trust fund, Tuvalu provided A$1.6 million, the United Kingdom donated A$8.5m, Australia A$8.0m and New Zealand A$8.3m.
 Japan later donated A$700,000, then South Korea later donated A$30,000, bringing the total up to about A$27.1 million.
 The United Kingdom withdrew from the agreement in 2004.
 Australia and New Zealand continue to support the Tuvalu Trust Fund and provide other forms of development assistance.
 Japan and South Korea have also made donations to the fund.
 Tuvalu's initial contribution to the fund was AUD$1.6 million and Tuvaluan contributions total AUD$29.8 million, which makes Tuvalu the major contributor to the Fund.